 For the person with stress and increased muscle contraction in the forehead, we can inject Botox alongside the Mesotherapy treatment.
 Excessive wrinkles can also signal advanced or aggressive aging, which emphasizes the need even more to utilize Mesotherapy alongside a comprehensive Mid-Life Medicine regime.
 This may involve the use of regenerative therapies, natural hormone replacement, nutraceuticals, appropriate metabolic-type diet and other Mid-Life Medicine measures.

 The aging process can be cruel to our skin.
 Between sun damage and progressive collagen loss, the skin loses its plumpness and resiliency.
-Mesotherapy skin rejuvenation or “Mesolift” infuses the dermis with potent vitamins and anti-oxidants to rejuvenate and revitalize the skin.
+Mesotherapy skin rejuvenation or “Mesolift” infuses the dermis with antioxidants and vitamins to rejuvenate and revitalize the skin.
 We have many happy patients who have had a “Mesolift” and describe their skin as firm, radiant, youthful and glowing.
 The “Mesolift” is usually performed in an initial series of 2-4 treatments spaced a week apart, followed by 2 sessions spaced a month apart.
-Results are maintained by twice a year touch up sessions.
+Results are maintained twice a year with touch-up sessions.

 Contact us for a free consultation to see if Mesotherapy Bedford is right for you!
 Our cosmetic medical spa is located in Bedford, NY which is in Westchester County.
 Neighboring cities include: Chappaqua, Pound Ridge, Katonah, Mt.
 Kisco, Pleasantville, White Plains, Harrison, Scarsdale, Rye and York Town Heights NY.
 Nearby cities in CT include: Stamford, Greenwich, Ridgefield, Wilton and New Cannon.